TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 ## Updates

 2016-11-15: Two tests contained variables with a wrong name (artist), which came from an initial version of the project.
 The name did not affect the tests.
 Added some instructions on the virtual environment and the development requirements.

+2016-12-12: Thanks to [Marco Beri](https://twitter.com/Taifu) who spotted a typo in the code of step 6, which was already correct in the GitHub repository.
+He also suggested using the Cookiecutter package by [Ardy Dedase](https://github.com/ardydedase).
+Thanks to Marco and to Ardy!

 ## Feedback